SQL Server Reporting Services(SSRS)

 b) For external Reports

-External Reports: This reports generally submitted to 3rd party authorities such as IT department, STPI etc…
+External Reports: These reports generally submitted to 3rd party authorities such as the IT department, STPI, etc…

 Conclusion: To create this type of reports we go for different reporting applications like cog Nos, BO, SSRS, CRYSTAL REPORTS, MICROSTAR tegy etc

 - Standard Reporting: Here there will be a centralized database.
 Multiple users connect to the database and they generate their own reports

 - Adhoc Reporting: This report also can be called dynamic reports and the content and layout changed every time.

 - Embedded Reporting: Here the reports are embedded with the 3rd party applications like Java, net, etc.

 To understand the ways how SSRS can be used or deployed, you should have the perfect understanding on its lifecycle works.
 It also helps if there is a better understanding on what features comes to your rescue in what stage of the report development life cycle.
 To keep it a bit simple, any typical reporting application goes through the following three stages – Authoring, Managing and Delivery.
 There are tools that help through these stages for any reporting application.
 With this understanding, let us now take a look into each of these stages to gain the best knowledge on the same.

 - The authoring stage denotes the stage within the report development life cycle where the report author defines the report layout and sources of data.

 - Reports can be designed using either the Report Designer tool or Report Builder 1.0 depending on the release of SQL Server that you would be using.